giparisi/website/tools_and_tutorials.md

 layout: page
 ---

-One of the most important objective of the Continuous AI project is to provide an easy access to Continuous Learning both in terms of didactic materials and open software/datasets for business/research.
-In this page we will try to collect every **open-source project** or **tutorial** related to *Continuous Learning*.
+One of the most important objective of the Continual AI project is to provide an easy access to Continual Learning both in terms of didactic materials and open software/datasets for business/research.
+In this page we will try to collect every **open-source project** or **tutorial** related to *Continual Learning*.

 <div style="background: rgba(0,0,0,0.06) none repeat scroll 0% 0%; border: 1px solid rgb(222, 222, 222); padding: 1em; border-radius: 5px; margin-top:20px; max-width: 50%">
 	<p style="text-align: center;"><strong>Contents</strong></p>